Dr BRKR's law college notes

 Stamp in memory of Dr BRKR

 His eldest son late Shri Burgula Ranganatha Rao married to late Smt.
 Yashoda eldest daughter of late Mr. Narsing Rao.
-Shri Ranganatha Rao passed away in 2008 , earlier to that year Dr. Raos daughters Smt Syamala Devi and Smt Krishna Kumari also passed away.
+Shri Ranganatha Rao passed away in 2008 , earlier to that year Dr. Raos daughters Smt Syamala Devi (married to late Shri Illindala Ramachandra Rao) and Smt Krishna Kumari also passed away.

 అగనీయ మత్క్ర్వత దురాసద పాప జాలాన్